 Passwords are the norm for our digital lives.
 Their presence across both our professional and personal lives means that they are usable by colleagues with a wide range of technical literacy.
 Password-based authentication has fewer compatibility issues, implementation is simple, and you don’t need to rely on additional hardware.
 Whilst this might sound like the perfect, cost-effective, security solution – passwords come with a multitude of security, productivity, and financial risks for an organisation.

 Passwords are a well-established form of digital authentication.
 However, they are burdening businesses with cyber security risks and the cost of password resets.
 There have been efforts to make password-based authentication more secure: increasing complexity, forcing password updates at regular intervals, prohibiting the use of similar passwords etc. Whilst these steps may make the password itself more secure, we still face the Human Element risk.
 There is a finite number of unique, complex passwords that an individual can realistically remember.
-Combine this with the vast number of applications an individual needs to use on a daily basis and this creates a significant risk of users using unsecure methods for remembering their credentials.
-Think – post-it notes, re-use of passwords, excel spreadsheets and passwords that incorporate the name of your organisation – a security breach waiting to happen.
+Combine this with the vast number of applications an individual needs to use daily and this creates a significant risk of users using unsecure methods for remembering their credentials.
+Think – post-it notes, re-use of passwords, spreadsheets and passwords that incorporate the name of your organisation – a security breach waiting to happen.

 There are alternatives to passwords available to businesses now.
 Whilst these alternatives are not widely compatible with existing applications, it does show that the move to passwordless has started and it is time for business to start preparing for the move.
 Two of the most popular alternatives to passwords are biometric authentication and using secure protocols.